 Doing a combination of exercises such as swimming, cycling and yoga is an effective way to improve your running.
-By engaging in a non-running activity, you’re giving your joints a break.
+By engaging in a cross training activity, you’re giving your joints a break.
 At the same time, you get to build endurance, plus strengthen the major muscles that power you through a race: core, quads, hamstrings, hips, back and shoulders.
-Here are some great cross-training exercises to incorporate into your routine.
+Here are some great cross training exercises to incorporate into your routine.

-1 / 6 These complementary exercises will make you a stronger runner.Read more
+1 / 6 These cross training exercises will make you a stronger runner.Read more

 Cycling primarily works the quadriceps, a big muscle group that running alone won’t awaken.
 In fact, having weak quads can lead to knee problems like runner’s knee.